Tourism in Burkina Faso

-According to the Government of Burkina Faso, 433,778 tourists visited the country in 2011.
+Burkina Faso has many interesting locations for tourists.
+However, the country annually receives less tourism than most African countries.

 The Center

 Ouagadougou

-Sites of interest to tourists in Ouagadougou include: The Bangr Weogo Urban Park, National Museum of Burkina Faso, the International Art & Craft Fair, and the Panafrican Film and Television Festival of Ouagadougou.
+Sites of interest to tourists in Ouagadougou include: The Bangr Weogo Urban Park, the National Museum of Burkina Faso, the International Art & Craft Fair and the Panafrican Film and Television Festival of Ouagadougou.

 Ziniaré

 Sites of interest in Ziniaré include: the Ziniare Wildlife Park, the granite sculpture symposium, which takes place every two years, and the Museum of Manega.

 Koudougou

 Sites of interest in Koudougou include the sacred crocodiles of Sabou.

 The West

 Bobo-Dioulasso

 Sites of interest in Bobo-Dioulasso include: the Grand Mosque, the mausoleum of Guimbi Ouattara, the Houet Provincial Museum, and the Guinguette.

 Banfora

 Sites of interest in Banfora include: the Natural Waterfall of Banfora, Lake Tengrela, and the Peaks of Sindou.

 The East

 Diapaga

-Sites of interest in Diapaga include: Arli National Park, W National Park, and the cliffs of Gobnangou.
+Sites of interest in Diapaga include the Arli National Park, the W National Park and the cliffs of Gobnangou.